vuestorefront/storefront-ui/apps/docs/components/components/chip.md

 ---
 layout: AtomLayout
 hideBreadcrumbs: true
-description: Chip allow selection of a single possibility from a set of options.
-They are a good alternative to toggle buttons, radio buttons, and single select menus.
-When `deletable` prop is set to `false` it can be selected and work as filter.
-When it's set to true, it disappears when clicked.
 ---
 # Chip

 ::: slot usage
-{{ $frontmatter.description }}
+`SfChip` is a toggleable input element.
+It can be a good alternative to toggle buttons, radio buttons, and single select menus.

+Internally, `SfChip` uses a hidden `<input type="checkbox">` element to handle the selection state.
+This means that `SfChip` can be used in a form alongside other form elements.
+If you want to add additional attributes to this hidden input, you can pass `inputProps` to the component.

-## Accessibility notes
+## Examples

-When using thumbnail without any additional label and/or description, you should specify an `aria-label` on the component.

-## Sizes
+### Sizes

-Chip uses `base` and `sm` sizes that can be set via `size` prop.
+`SfChip` supports 2 sizes that can be set with the `size` prop: `'sm'` and `'base'`.
+The default size is `'base'`.

 <Showcase showcase-name="Chip/ChipSizes">